fatalerrorfm/production-guide/README.md

 ## Audio Exporting & Tagging

-Export to MP3 (using VBR4 for now) with the following options:
+Export to MP3 (using 64k CBR for now) with the following options:
 - Normalise
 - Strip beginning/ending silence
 - Dithering enabled